 SALEM established a project in Mindo in Ecuador in 2000.
 The project started as a local environmental education initiative supported by Salem.
 It soon became apparent that the most pressing issue in the village was care for needy children.

 To meet this need the SALEM Child and Youth Centre was established in 2002 with the help of professionals from Germany to provide child and youth services.
 The project has six employees plus two freelance tutors for homework help.
 There are also two internship positions.

-There are 12 children and teenagers aged 10 to 16 years who presently live in the children’s home.
-Every day after school, 25 more children and teenagers come to the Salem house to do homework, to play, or help in the garden.
+Every day after school, 39 children and teenagers come to the SALEM centre to do homework, to play, or help in the garden.

-The objective of the Salem Ecuador project objective is to secure training places for the children and allow them to complete an education.
-Another goal is to improve family situations through intensive counseling with parents.
+The objective of the SALEM Ecuador project is to secure training places for the kids and allow them to complete an education.
+Another goal is to improve family situations through intensive counselling with parents.

-The number of needy children far exceeds the capacity of the Salem children's house.
+The number of needy children far exceeds the capacity of the SALEM children's centre.
 In order to serve the growing number of children, we need donations.
 Nothing is harder than to reject children in need, the most vulnerable in society.

 You will also find this project here: